 Numerous hormones produced during and after climaxing, including oxytocin, prolactin, and some others, contribute to the refractory period’s reduction of stimulation and the prevention of erection.

 Surprisingly, these hormones produce more significantly after sexual activity than following masturbation.
-So, that can be the main reason behind this difference in refractory time.
+So, that can be the main reason behind this difference in refractory time and you should avoid doing extrema masturbation habit to save yourself from associated side effects of masturbation

 Refractory periods can have physical and mental impacts.
 During the refractory period, one may experience a loss of sexual drive or an inability to have intercourse.